AdamISZ/aut-ct/README.md

 Start with `target/release/autct --help` for the summary of the syntax.
 Note that two flags are required (TODO: they should be arguments), namely `-M` for the mode/method and `-k` for the keyset.

-Taking each of the four `mode`s in turn:
+Taking each of the four main `mode`s in turn:

 "serve":